Adelle Stripe was born in 1976 and grew up in Tadcaster, North Yorkshire.

 She is the recipient of the 2016 K Blundell Trust Award for Fiction.
 Her debut novel, Black Teeth and a Brilliant Smile, is inspired by the life and work of the playwright Andrea Dunbar.
 It is forthcoming on Wrecking Ball Press.

-Adelle is the author of three chapbook collections of poetry, the most recent, Dark Corners of the Land, was 3:AM Magazine’s Poetry Book of the Year.
-Her writing has appeared in publications in the US and UK including The Guardian, Stool Pigeon, Caught by the River, Mineshaft Magazine and Chiron Review.
+Adelle is the author of three chapbook collections of poetry on Blackheath Books.
+The most recent, Dark Corners of the Land, was 3:AM Magazine’s Poetry Book of the Year.
+Her writing has featured in publications in the US and UK including The Guardian, Stool Pigeon, Caught by the River, Mineshaft Magazine and Chiron Review.

 She lives in the Calder Valley, West Yorkshire, UK.

-Adelle is represented by Matthew Hamilton at Aitken Alexander.
+Adelle is represented by Matthew Hamilton at Aitken Alexander

 Email: adellemstripe (at) hotmail.co.uk